Lift at low Reynolds number: Soft-lubrication lift

-So far, the problems studied involved constant fluid-gap thickness and transverse velocity.
-The case of a more general but prescribed motion in 2D and 3D near a Winkler's foundation was addressed analytically and numerically by \textcite{Weekley2006}.
+So far, the problems studied mostly involved a time-independent fluid-gap thickness at zeroth-order in dimensionless compliance $\kappa$, and a transverse velocity.
+The case of a more general, time-dependent, but still prescribed, motion in 2D or 3D near a Winkler's foundation was addressed analytically and numerically by \citet{Weekley2006}.
 When the particle moves from rest towards the wall, fluid trapping beneath the particle leads to an overshoot in the normal force on the particle, with trapping at early times and fluid draining at late times.
 When the particle is pulled from rest away from the wall, a transient adhesive normal force emerges.
 When a cylinder moves from rest transversely along the wall, an overshoot in the transverse drag appears.
 However, the case of a free particle immersed in a viscous fluid and near a soft wall, with all degrees of freedom allowed, is relevant to experiments and needed to be addressed.
-The associated leading-order soft-lubrication interaction matrix was derived by \textcite{Salez2015} in 2D, and later on by \textcite{Bertin2021} in 3D.
-Interestingly, a counterintuitive zoology of fluid-inertial-like solutions emerges at low Reynolds number.
-These encompass: Magnus-like effects, enhanced sedimentation, adhesive-like EHD forces, roll reversal, oscillations, etc. In addition, the existence of a spontaneous soft-lubrication torque, at next (\textit{i.e.} second) order in $\kappa$, was revealed in 2D by~\textcite{Rallabandi2017}, for compressible and incompressible settings.
+The associated leading-order soft-lubrication interaction matrix was derived by \citet{Salez2015} in 2D, and later on by \citet{Bertin2021} in 3D.
+Interestingly, a counterintuitive set of fluid-inertial-like solutions emerges at low Reynolds number.
+These encompass: Magnus-like effects, enhanced sedimentation, adhesive-like EHD forces, roll reversal, oscillations, etc. In addition, the existence of a spontaneous soft-lubrication torque, at next (\textit{i.e.} second) order in $\kappa$, was revealed in 2D by~\citet{Rallabandi2017}, for compressible and incompressible settings.